 Although the greening might sound like good news as it means more carbon uptake and biomass production, it represents a major disruption to the delicate balance in cold ecosystems.
 Temperatures will warm sufficiently so that new species of trees could move in and compete with vegetation that had previously dominated the landscape.
 This change in vegetation would also affect insects and animals that relied on native vegetation for food.

 Researchers working together through the World Climate Research Program created the CMIP5 models to help scientists worldwide gain a better understanding of the connection between carbon emissions and global warming, among other goals.
 International consortiums such as the IPCC (International Panel on Climate Change) have also applied CMIP5 projections to make informed policy decisions.
 Keenan said that while the CMIP5 models provided scientists with a wide overview of the problem, they do not always accurately signify the vital roles plants play in reflecting light back into the atmosphere, absorbing carbon dioxide, and conveying water back into the atmosphere.

 “No one has looked at high-latitude systems from this angle before as they are very complex, but they’re important as they control multiple feedbacks to the Earth system,” said co-author William Riley, a senior scientist in Berkeley Lab’s Earth & Environmental Sciences Area.

-Now that Keenan and Riley have defined a standard approach for evaluating climate models, they plan to investigate how they can use more advanced statistical methods, such as machine learning, to quantify how soil organic matter properties, wildland fires, atmospheric carbon dioxide, and temperature, will influence climate in the 21
+Now that Keenan and Riley have defined a standard approach for evaluating climate models, they plan to investigate how they can use more advanced statistical methods, such as machine learning, to quantify how soil organic matter properties, wildland fires, atmospheric carbon dioxide, and temperature, will influence climate in the 21st century.

 The research was sponsored by DOE’s Office of Science.
 Extra funding was provided by the National Aeronautics and Space Administration.